 In the evening, the teacher would hide in the dark to catch men sneaking into the girls' dormitory.
-The boy in our class also liked to go to the girls' dormitory; he was quite cunning.
-After reaching the entrance of the girls' dormitory, he would feign a retreat and suddenly run back.
-Inexperienced teachers would think they had been exposed, believing that the student had discovered them, and would come out into the open.
-However, the teacher mentioned above, our homeroom teacher, was more cunning than this boy; he would stand in the dark, remaining still, and continue to wait.
-When the boy thought it was safe to return, the homeroom teacher would catch him.
+There was a boy in our class who also liked to go to the girls' dormitory.
+He was quite cunning; after reaching the entrance of the girls' dormitory, he would feign a retreat and suddenly run back.
+Inexperienced teachers would think they had exposed themselves, believing that the student had discovered them, and would come out into the open.
+However, the teacher mentioned above, our homeroom teacher, was more cunning than this boy.
+He would stand in the dark, remaining still, and continue to wait.
+When that boy thought it was safe and came back, the homeroom teacher would catch him.

 There was also a math teacher named Guan Quehu, who was considered quite knowledgeable in the entire Tibetan region at that time.
-This teacher was proficient in both Tibetan and Chinese, and he was good at math; he was a versatile person, skilled in singing, playing instruments, and understanding physics and chemistry.
-He was a genius and later became one of the first master's degree students in the entire Tibetan region, specializing in ancient Tibetan language.
+This teacher was proficient in both Tibetan and Chinese, and he was good at math as well.
+He was a versatile person, skilled in singing, playing instruments, and understanding physics and chemistry; he was a genius.
+Later, he became one of the first master's degree students in the entire Tibetan region, specializing in ancient Tibetan language.
 Unfortunately, he passed away in his forties due to excessive drinking.

-Teacher Guan Quehu was our middle school math teacher, and at that time, he was my arch-nemesis.
+Teacher Guan Quehu was my math teacher in middle school, and at that time, he was my arch-nemesis.
 The reason was that my math was very poor, and I didn't like math at all.
 So even during his classes, when he was writing on the blackboard, I would sneak out through the window to skip class.
 As a result, he often criticized me.
-Unexpectedly, after I graduated from vocational school in the early 1980s, I was assigned to my alma mater as a teacher, became a colleague, and eventually became the best of friends and drinking buddies.
+Unexpectedly, after I graduated from vocational school, in the early 1980s, I was assigned to my alma mater as a teacher, becoming a colleague and eventually my best friend and drinking buddy.

 Interestingly, at that time, our salaries were not enough to cover expenses; he didn't have enough, and I didn't have enough either.
 He knew an old man who owned a small shop, and he often went there when he ran out of money to write a note for credit.

-The shop owner's surname was SHI, but I didn't know if it was the teacher's "shi" or the measure's "shi."
+The shop owner's surname was SHI, but I didn't know if it was the teacher's "师" or the measure's "施".

 The note was written like this: